UPC/ravada/docs/docs/pci_passthrough.rst

 Choose the Display VGA
 ~~~~~~~~~~~~~~~~~~~~~~

-After installing the NVidia drivers the Windows Manager may try to run on
+After installing the NVidia drivers the Window Manager may try to run on
 top of the GPU and fail.
-Choose the other vido card:
+Choose the other video card:

 First let's what cards do you have: